Suggester/Documentation/config/configuration.md

 | [Voting Roles](/config/voting.md)             |      All roles           | List of roles allowed to vote |

 > ¹ Click on the option name for more information about it!\
 ² These elements are required for the bot to function properly.
 If you haven't configured one of those, you'll get a lovely error!

+?> [Forum Channels](https://discord.com/blog/forum-channels-space-for-organized-conversation) are not currently supported and may not be set when configuring elements that accept a channel input.